erandurage/flow/README.md

 #
 > ### publish
-> * Pushes all your committed changes to your central repository.
+> * Pushes all your committed changes to your central repository. _(Experimental) Creates pull requests if needed._
 > ##### Usage
 > * `vegit publish`